Articles Home

 Owang (Owyan) King & Arthur Bassett

-King, a representative for China, and Bassett, an American lawyer, were sent to investigate the massacre to ascertain whether a lawsuit could be proceeded with.
+King, a representative for China, and Bassett, an American lawyer retained by China, were sent to investigate the massacre to ascertain whether a lawsuit could be proceeded with.
 Their results were published in book form in 1911.

 Report of Messrs.
 Owang King and Arthur Bassett, Representatives of His Excellency, Minister Chang Yin Tang in an Investigation Made in Con- junction with Licenciado Antonio Ramos Pedrueza, Representative of His Excellency, Francisco L. de la Barra, President of Mexico, of the Facts Relating to the Massacre of Chinese Subjects at Torreón on the 15th of May, 1911 (Mexico: American Book and Printing Company, 1911).